Central Air Conditioner Prices: Pros, Cons and Free Estimates

 Sizing up your central air conditioner

 There’s a reason you never see flat-rate central AC prices advertised in a Sunday paper alongside weed whackers and plasma screen televisions.
-There are no easy answers when it comes to cost and countless factors can push the price upward or downward by thousands of dollars.
+There are no easy answers when it comes to a new air conditioner cost and countless factors can push the price upward or downward by thousands of dollars.

 There are several factors that will directly affect the size of the unit you need, what you’ll be spending up front, and ultimately what you’ll be shelling out from month-to-month.
 But that doesn’t tell the whole story.
 These workhorses of home cooling can last two decades, making energy efficiency a key consideration that can save you money long-term.
 The trouble is, higher efficiency means higher initial cost for the unit, so finding the right balance between initial cost and long-term savings can be a challenge.